Poverty: Financial services

 Information and communication technologies for development help to fight poverty.

 Microloans, made famous by the Grameen Bank, is where small amounts of money are loaned to borrowers who typically lack collateral, steady employment, or a verifiable credit history..
 However, microlending has been criticized for making hyperprofits off the poor even from its founder, Muhammad Yunus, and in India, Arundhati Roy asserts that some 250,000 debt-ridden farmers have been driven to suicide.

 Those in poverty place more importance on having a safe place to save money than on receiving loans.
 Additionally, a large part of microfinance loans are spent not on investments but on products that would usually be paid by a checking or savings account.
 A large portion of the poor are unbanked because it is often not profitable to open bank accounts for the poor.
 One altervative option is the postal savings system.
-Another option is mobile banking which utilizes the wide availability of mobile phones.
+Another option is mobile banking which uses the wide availability of mobile phones.
 This usually involves a network of agents of mostly shopkeepers who would take deposits in cash and translate these onto an account on customers' phones.
 Cash transfers can be done between phones and issued back in cash with a small commission, making remittances safer.
 Central bank digital currencies could allow, even in areas without internet access, digital transactions with little or no cost using simple feature phones.